zio/zio-http/docs/tutorials/testing-http-apps.md

 We have comprehensive documentation on [ZIO Test](https://zio.dev/reference/test/) which is worth reading to understand how to write tests using ZIO effects.

-It is easy to test ZIO HTTP applications because we can think of `HttpApp` as a function of `Request => ZIO[R, Response, Response]`.
-This means we can effortlessly provide a Request as input to the `HttpApp` and receive the corresponding Response as output using the runZIO method.
-By doing this we can test the behavior of the `HttpApp` in a controlled environment:
+Testing ZIO HTTP applications is easy compared to other HTTP applications using non-functional approaches.
+This is because we can think of `HttpApp` as a function of `Request => ZIO[R, Response, Response]`.
+This means we can provide a Request as input to the `HttpApp` and receive the corresponding `Response` as output using the `runZIO` method.
+This way we can test the behavior of the `HttpApp` in a controlled environment:

 ```scala mdoc:silent:reset
 import zio.test._